Moolanomy

 Let’s take a theoretical media business that thrive on advertisement and paid subscription revenue.
 The business has the following high-level goals:

-• Increase revenue
+• Increase Revenue

-• Reduce cost
+• Reduce Costs

 As you can see it’s a little hard to think of something practical we can do to impact these high-level goals.
-And if we fail to break it down into smaller chunks, we may ended up doing unproductive activities like obsessively going over the data looking for trends, having meetings about why the revenue is flat, etc.
+And if we fail to break it down into smaller chunks, we may end up doing unproductive activities like obsessively going over the data looking for trends, having meetings about why the revenue is flat, etc.

 Let’s take a look at just the first goal and ask how can we increase revenue?.
 Our next set of sub-goals may look something like this.